Radiator-Labs/coop-share/README-00-overview.md

 The AC adapter powers RL panel with 12VDC.
 The 4-wire connection from the RL Panel to box is 12VDC power and I2C bus.

+The wiring diagram: https://github.com/Radiator-Labs/coop-share/blob/main/README-02-box-build.md#inside-the-box shows outlet for plugging in 12VDC and shows outlet and fan wiring tapping into branch circuit.
+Part of the your work as a freelancer is to write the instructions for the on-site Electrician to do this work and provide list of materials to purchase for the Electrician.
+The outlet and fan wiring connections are inside the new box, so the freelancer provides those and installs them in the new boxes.
+The on-site Electrician connects the branch circuit wiring to the new box following the freelancer's instructions.

 ## 3 - Box Detail

 This is a conceptual sketch.
 We expect the Box will include